CleanCut/rusty_engine/scenarios/car_shoot.md

 * Make the movement of the cars more interesting - have them drive in curvy motions
 * Smart black cars - black cars sometimes slow down or speed up so a shot will miss them
 * Armored cars - Green cars take two marbles to take down
+* Add support for a second player, with separate scores for each player.
+You'll need to figure out some way for the second player to control their marble gun...